 *look for trend/DIY blogs like a pair and a spare, there are toonns of tutorials and “how you can wear this style without breaking the bank” tips (she’s an established blogger for a reason)

 I would say your staple pieces that you will wear more then a few times to buy quality so it holds up…but trendy items, etc just buy quanity because those will change.
 I am always changing my mind about everything so I buy in quantity-altho if I can get a good item for cheap of course I will get it.
 I shop Goodwill! :) Shoes tho you may want to spend a bit more.
 Esp if you will be on your feet for long periods of time.
-And as for your bag…if you change style, etc quite often then go for quantity…but if you will stay with the same bag for awhile go for quality because you will want it to hold up.posted over 1 year ago
+And as for your bag…if you change style, etc quite often then go for quantity…but if you will stay with the same bag for awhile go for quality because you will want it to hold up.posted about 5 years ago

 I totally agree about the need to buy quality shoes.
 UCLA has a super hilly campus and I find myself in agony if I wear a cheap, trendy shoe, or even anything bigger than a 2 inch heel.
 I was looking for an “everyday” bag that I could toss my books, computer, etc in.
 The thing is, I am a grad student now and so I wanted to update my look from ‘college student’ to something a little bit more professional, especially now that I am going to meetings with professors and other business people who always look super sharp!
 I was thinking about perhaps investing in a briefcase, but that might seem to serious.
 I guess I am a bit stumped, but I will keep on looking.
-Good Will hunting sounds fabulous…I have been thinking perhaps flea markets might be the key as well, but I wish there was an app or something that would let me know where the heck to find them, haha!posted over 1 year ago
+Good Will hunting sounds fabulous…I have been thinking perhaps flea markets might be the key as well, but I wish there was an app or something that would let me know where the heck to find them, haha!posted about 5 years ago

 i tthink its better to spend more on staples that can be used in several outfits.